West of England Black Interns Pilot

 What support is there to help me with the application

 We’re keen to support applicants as much as possible through the recruitment process and with preparing for your internship.
 To do this, we will be running various webinars and workshops over the next few months.
-Here's what's coming up:
+Keep a look out here to see what is coming up.

 What happens if I don’t get an internship that matches my